“It would be fantastic if…”

 The National Advisory Eye Council (NAEC) provides administrative guidance to the NEI.
 The NAEC consists of 12 recognized leaders in the fields of ophthalmology, optometry, and basic sciences.
 The NAEC advises the NEI director on AGI funding plans and provides a second level of review on proposals to AGI funding opportunities.

 The NEI Office of Regenerative Medicine provides logistical support for all AGI-related activities.

-Steven Becker, Ph.D., Associate Director of NEI Office of Regenerative Medicine.
-Leads the AGI at NEI.
+Tom Greenwell, Ph.D., Acting Associate Director of NEI Office of Regenerative Medicine and leads the AGI at NEI.
 Dr. Greenwell also directs the NEI portfolios on Development & Regeneration.

 The AGI Working Group comprises of staff within the Division of Extramural Science Programs and the Division of Extramural Activities, who help draft funding announcements, monitor the progress of research programs, and make recommendations to the AGI Steering Committee, the NAEC, and the NEI Director.

 Donald F. Everett, M.A., directs the NEI program on collaborative clinical research.